 Posted Wed 6 Jun 2018

-It is the start of a new financial year at TORI and with that, we have a new charity for us to focus on.
-There are so many worthwhile causes which all deserve our support but we always like to pick one that has a personal connection to us.
+At TORI, charity support is a fundamental part of our day to day - there are so many worthwhile causes which all deserve our support but we always like to pick one that has a personal connection to us.

 This year we will be working with The Errol McKellar Foundation which raises funds for research, plus awareness, of prostate cancer.